groz/fotm/README.md

-fotm
+FotM - F# and AngularJS realtime World of Warcraft arena setups and rankings monitor.
 ====

-World of Warcraft arena FotM monitor.

 TODO